 When it comes to taking an extended road trip, it’s crucial to maximize your space.
+This post is all about road trip car organization!
 Take only what you need and keep your things organized and properly stored so you know where to find them when you need them.

 For my four-month journey through 46 states, I had the luxury of having a huge conversion van, with four regular seats and a bench seat in the back that folded down into a bed, under which I could store all kinds of belongings.